Jtalk/k8s-deploy/README.md

 - **Object stability checks**: Rollout status is checked for the Kubernetes objects deployed.
 This is done to incorporate stability checks while computing the action status as success/failure.

 - **Secret handling**: The secret names specified as inputs in the action are used to augment the input manifest files with imagePullSecrets values before deploying to the cluster.
-Also, checkout the [Azure/k8s-create-secret](https://github.com/Azure/k8s-create-secret) action for creation of generic or docker-registry secrets in the cluster.

 - **Deployment strategy** Choosing canary strategy with this action leads to creation of workloads suffixed with '-baseline' and '-canary'.
 There are two methods of traffic splitting supported in the action:
     - **Service Mesh Interface**: Service Mesh Interface abstraction allows for plug-and-play configuration with service mesh providers such as Linkerd and Istio.
 Meanwhile, this action takes away the hard work of mapping SMI's TrafficSplit objects to the stable, baseline and canary services during the lifecycle of the deployment strategy.
 Service mesh based canary deployments using this action are more accurate as service mesh providers enable granular percentage traffic split (via service registry and sidecar containers injected into pods alongside application containers).